Ramis84/OCReMixDownloader/README.md

 <a href="https://ocremix.org/"><img align="right" src="https://ocremix.org/images/logos/ocremix_88x31_icon.png" alt="OverClocked ReMix - Video Game Music Community" title="OverClocked ReMix - Video Game Music Community" /></a>

 A cross-platform command line tool/script to download the latest OCRemix (OverClocked ReMix) songs from the [official website](https://ocremix.org/).
 The tool will (optionally) remember the last downloaded song, and continue from that at next run.
+Visit the [GitHub repository](https://github.com/Ramis84/OCRemixDownloader) for source code, and to contribute.

 **NOTE:** If you want to download the entire back catalogue of songs, please check the [torrent page](https://ocremix.org/torrents) at ocremix instead to save on time/bandwidth, and continue from there.